google/mobly-bundled-snippets/README.md

 [googleJavaFormat](https://github.com/sherter/google-java-format-gradle-plugin)
 and run lint.
 The lint report should open in your default browser.

+Be sure to address *all* off the errors reported by lint.
+When finished and you run `presubmit` one last time you should see:

+> No Issues Found
+>   Congratulations!

+in your browser.

 ## Other resources

   * [Mobly multi-device test framework](http://github.com/google/mobly)